Dueel/Hypixel-OG-Nicks/README.md

 2. Open a terminal and and navigate to the directory where the binary is located (e.g. `cd ~/Downloads`).

-3. Run the binary with the following command: `./hypixel-og-nicks`.
+3. Run the binary with the command based on your OS:
+Windows:`./nick-bot-win`
+Linux: `./nick-bot-linux`
+MacOS: `./nick-bot-macos`

 4. Follow the instructions in the terminal.